pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 that error and continue with the next step.

 You should then run `pulumi refresh`.
-This will remove any pending operations cleanly, walking you through resolving any pending ops that Pulumi cannot fix on its own.
+This will remove any pending operations cleanly, walking you through resolving any pending operations that Pulumi cannot fix on its own.

 At this point your stack should be valid, up-to-date, and ready to accept future updates.